Thames Path - Kings Cross to Battersea (★★★★★)

 Houses of Parliament

-Vauxhall does offer a possible end point to a walk - and for those travelling through London, the tube journey will take about 15 minutes from here to Kings Cross, while walking will take about 80 minutes on the fastest route (Vauxhall to Waterloo Bridge and then largely as the crow flies to Kings Cross).
+Vauxhall does offer a possible end point to a walk - and for those travelling through London, the tube journey will take about 15 minutes from here to Kings Cross, while walking should only take about 80 minutes on the fastest route (Vauxhall to Waterloo Bridge and then largely as the crow flies to Kings Cross).

 Looking back towards the city from Nine Elms